Hey there, library leader! Let’s talk about building skills that will help you:

 I don’t offer refunds on this program unless something truly out of your control prevents you from participating.
 In that case, I will offer you the choice of rescheduling to join a later cohort or receiving a refund of the purchase price minus payment processing fees, available until the date of your cohort’s first meeting.

 If you have any questions or concerns, please reach out to me to discuss them before you enroll.
-I’m happy to discuss the program via email or video chat.
+I’m happy to discuss the program via email or video chat .
+I hate pushy sales tactics, so this will be just a no-pressure, no-obligation conversation.

 Will this program lead to any sort of certification?